Big Changes Coming to Federal Student Aid: What Students and Parents Need to Know

 • Application process (including required materials)

-• Contact information (name, email, phone, website)
+• Contact information (name, email, phone number, and website)

 • Official link to the scholarship application or organization